TranXuanPhong25/PythonProject/README.md

 This combination of techniques ensures a strong and efficient chess engine capable of competing at a high level.

-## Techniques in Chess.hpp

-The `chess.hpp` file implements several foundational techniques for efficient chess engine functionality:

-### Data Structures

-- **Bitboard Representation**: Uses 64-bit integers to represent the chessboard, enabling fast bitwise operations for move generation and attack detection.
-- **Lookup Tables**: Precomputed tables for piece attacks (e.g., pawn attacks, knight moves) to speed up move generation.
-- **Magic Bitboards**: Optimized sliding piece move generation using magic numbers for efficient attack masking.

-### Chess-Board Techniques
-- **Zobrist Hashing**: Generates unique hash keys for board positions to enable transposition table lookups.
-- **Static Exchange Evaluation (SEE)**: Evaluates the outcome of captures and exchanges to determine move quality.
-- **Move Generation Masks**: Efficiently generates legal moves using attack and block masks.
-- **Move Encoding**: Compact representation of moves in 16-bit integers for efficient storage and processing.

-### Chess Logic Implementation

-- **Check Detection**: Uses attack patterns to determine if the king is in check.

 # Contribution
 - Nguyễn Quang Minh: evaluation, evaluate_features
 - Trần Xuân Phong: search heuristic